jcarlos-prieto/niliBOX/README.md

 - distrib/make-distrib-ios to generate an iOS distribution from macOS

 Before running any of these scripts, you must modify the variables set at the beginning to customize them to your environment.
 These scripts will generate a directory under distrib with the contents of the distribution.
 They will also generate a compressed version of the distribution under distrib/_downloads.

+## Custom resources
+Are you interested in developing your own drivers, languages or themes?
+Then please check the [REFERENCE.md](./resources/REFERENCE.md) file to get an overview of how to proceed.
+You may also check the source code of the current resources.

 ## Notice about licenses
 This software is mainly developed using the [Qt Framework](https://www.qt.io/product/framework) under the LGPL v3 license.
 You may check the details about this license model [here](https://www.qt.io/licensing/open-source-lgpl-obligations#lgpl).